br4sco/miking-atom/README.md

 [mcore](https://github.com/miking-lang/miking).
 Currently it only provides a textmate grammar, adopted form https://github.com/miking-lang/miking-vscode.

-You can find an in progress tree-sitter grammar for mcore [here](https://github.com/br4sco/tree-sitter-mcore).
+You can find an in progress tree-sitter grammar for mlang [here](https://github.com/br4sco/tree-sitter-mcore).
 Contributions are welcome.